yuummmer/yuummmer.github.io/_posts/2025-03-17-pixar-at-the-box-office.md

 ### Introduction

-"Pixar claims, “sequels are not part of our business model.”
-But do the numbers back that up?
-[As I was learning R](/bioinformatics/journey/2025/03/13/charting-bioinformatics/), I wanted to test this claim using data—so I analyzed Pixar's films, box office performance, and critic reviews using regression modeling."
+"Pixar has stated that, “sequels are not part of our business model.”
+But what patterns emerge from box office performance and critical reception?
+[As I was learning R](/bioinformatics/journey/2025/03/13/charting-bioinformatics/), I explored this question using regression modeling."

 To immerse myself in real-world data analysis, I joined the [Data Science Learning Community](https://dslc.io/) on Slack and discovered the #chat-tidytuesday channel.
 It just so happened to be Tuesday, and a Zoom session was starting in 10 minutes!
 I listened in as the group explored data from the Long Beach Animal Shelter, and I was fascinated by the many different ways people interpreted the information.
 Inspired, I decided to join the next TidyTuesday challenge.